Sarenaoberoi/AgentBasedModeling/finalproject.md

 <img width="466" alt="Screen Shot 2020-11-08 at 8 46 20 PM" src="https://user-images.githubusercontent.com/60228365/99850008-94dcba80-2b4a-11eb-9e69-e715004a9094.png">

-Using the centerpoints identified in project 1, I was able to create a plot of voronoi polygons
+Using the centerpoints identified in project 1 along with internal migration flow data, I was able to create a plot of voronoi polygons for a specific subdivision in Uganda, called Lira.
+These points gave us a relatively accurate description of the origin and destination points in the subdivison Lira.

 Destinations!